Mrelliot11/DeckBoss/Project Proposal.md

 > A site for searching and trading baseball cards (as well as others.
 We plan to focus on different sets of cards then what is available on this website, but in the future we could expand to baseball cards as well.
 This site is also styled with an older style, and isn't as sleek as it could be.
 We aim to have a simplified, stylized layout that will allow users ease of access to our service.

 ### [TCG Player](https://www.tcgplayer.com/)
 > Another site to collect and discover trading cards from Pokemon to Magic The Gathering.
 This site is much closer to what we are going for, but we would like to create a much sleeker and easier to use UI.
-The bulk of this sites UI is stored in drawer menus and we would like to avoid that, as it gives a cluttered user view and could be massively simplifed with a better search feature.
+The bulk of this sites UI is stored in drawer menus and we would like to avoid that, as it gives a cluttered user view and could be massively simplified with a better search feature.
 There is no way to store a "deck" of cards so to speak, so we aim to change that with our product.

 ### [AetherHub](https://aetherhub.com/Collection/)